liskvork/liskvork/README.md

 #### Dependencies

-- zig 0.13.0 (May work with older or newer versions but has not been tested)
+- zig 0.13.0 (May work with newer versions but has not been tested)

 #### Step